LLNL/variorum/src/docs/sphinx/QuickStart.rst

  Quick Start Guide
 ###################

-The simplest way to install Variorum is using the default CMake settings (note, the default build targets an Intel architecture).
+The simplest way to install Variorum is using the default CMake settings.
 Building Variorum requires the ``hwloc`` and ``jansson`` libraries.
+The default build targets the Intel platform and assumes `msr-safe` kernel module access.

 .. code:: bash